-I’ve been toying with the idea of adding a beautiful antelope lumbar pillow to our bedroom.
+I’ve been toying with the idea of adding some beautiful antelope decorative pillows to our living roo.

 Haven’t hit the purchase button on this one yet, only because I’m worried about having too much of this beloved pattern in our home!

 So there you have it, at least four fun ways to use this classic yet funky pattern in the home.

 There’s even more ideas out there, but these are my favorite ways to use and see antelope prints in the home.